bitcoinmw/rustlet/README.md

 # Execution of Rustlets

 Rustlets are executed in the [nioruntime](https://github.com/bitcoinmw/nioruntime).
-This allows for performant execution using epoll on linux, kqueues on bsd variants, and wepoll on windows.
+This allows for performant execution using epoll on linux, kqueues on bsd variants including macos, and wepoll on windows.

 # RSPs